bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

         0xb281fc8c12954d22544db45de3159a39272895b169a852b314f9cc762e44c53b;

-    // This isn't ever read from - it's only used to respond to the defaultOperators query. address[] private _defaultOperatorsArray;
+    // This isn't ever read from - it's only used to respond to the defaultOperators query.
+    // BK NOTE - `defaultOperators` is not in use as HoprToken.constructor() sets it to empty and there are no public functions to modify it address[] private _defaultOperatorsArray;

-    // Immutable, but accounts may revoke them (tracked in __revokedDefaultOperators). mapping(address => bool) private _defaultOperators;
+    // Immutable, but accounts may revoke them (tracked in __revokedDefaultOperators).
+    // BK NOTE - `defaultOperators` is not in use as HoprToken.constructor() sets it to empty and there are no public functions to modify it mapping(address => bool) private _defaultOperators;

     // For each account, a mapping of its operators and revoked default operators.